-Between 1st April 2017 and 31st March 2018 there were no appeals to the Independent Reviewing Mechanism about a decision made by Derby City Fostering Service to de register a foster carer.
+Between 1st April 2018 and 31st March 2019 there were no appeals to the Independent Reviewing Mechanism about a decision made by Derby City Fostering Service to de-register a foster carer due to safeguarding concerns.

-In the same period there were 6 complaints regarding fostering households, one of which required investigation under child protection procedures by the LADO.
-The outcome of the investigation did not result in fostering panel recommending deregistration.
-There were no referrals to the Disclosure and Barring Service.
+In the same period there were 6 complaints regarding fostering households, none of which required investigation under child protection procedures by the LADO.

-Five complaints were dealt with by the fostering service in conjunction with the child's social worker.
+All six complaints were dealt with by the fostering service in conjunction with the child's social worker or leaving care worker.
 Feedback is always given to professionals or birth parents regarding the outcome of their complaint.
-There were no complaints made by foster children.
+There were four complaints made by foster children two of which were historical complaints and two from children in their current placement.

-There were no complaints relating to children placed with Derby City foster carers which followed the council's corporate complaint procedures.
+There was one complaint relating to children placed with Derby City foster carers which followed the council's corporate complaint procedures.